 Last time I showed you how to make a sink in BricsCAD.
-This week I will be showing you how I created the toilet.
-We’ll be using most of the techniques you’ve already learned, but moving to the next level.
+This week I will be showing you how to draw a toilet in CAD.
+We’ll be using most of the techniques you’ve already learned, to move your CAD drafting to the next level.
 Be sure to check bathroom part 1 and part 2 if you get stuck.

 New commands covered:

 - Extrude – taper

 This week it’s a little more complicated, but hang in there.
 I promise it’s worth it.